scychan/SAFARI_5_analyze_behavioral_data/trialbytrial/readme.txt

     Use softmax(log(posteriors)) for choices, instead of softmax(posteriors)
     NB: this is a superset of 'logBayesian'
     params: (1) softmax_beta (2) alpha.bumpup (3) alpha.bumpdown

+- feedbackRL_correctalso, feedbackRL_correctalso_1alpha
+    Same as "feedbackRL", except also learn on trials where the response was correct

 - feedbackRL_1alpha, logfeedbackRL_1alpha
     Same as "feedbackRL" and "logfeedbackRL", except with the same alpha for bumping up and down.